 It’s an advanced tool, so you need some technical knowledge to fully appreciate their selling points (retroactive analytics, virtual events, etc.).

-They offer three pricing tiers: the Free plan, the Startup plan, and the custom Enterprise plan.
+They offer four pricing tiers: the Free plan, the Growth plan, the Pro plan, and the Premier plan.
 All plans include a free 14-day trial so you can try their software without any risk:

-Heap has over 6,000 customers with some big names among them such as Microsoft, The Atlantic, Casper, Freshworks, and others.
+Heap has over 10,000 customers with some big names among them such as Bridgestone, Eventbrite, Dropbox sign, and others.

 They also received glowing praise from some of their customers.
 For example, here’s what Abhishek Ratna, a senior marketing manager at Microsoft, had to say about Heap: